 Always use transparent backgrounds.

-Examples of icon sets using colors
+Examples of icon packs using colors

 All glyphs using the same color is the way to go.